AleMorales9011/ForgeWare/src/10-SGBD.md

 ![DER_Loja](images/der_database_loja.png)

-# SQL 101
+# SQL Categories

 In SQL, there are five main categories of commands, each serving a specific purpose in managing and interacting with databases.
-By understanding these different categories of SQL commands, you can effectively manage your database, ensuring proper data structure, manipulation, security, and retrieval capabilities.
+By understanding these different categories of SQL commands, you can effectively manage your database, ensuring proper `data structure`, manipulation, `security`, and retrieval capabilities.

 ![SQL_101](images/SQL_101.jpeg)

-# DDL
+# DML

-Data Definition Language.
-It's a subset of SQL commands used to define and manage the structure of database objects, essentially acting as the blueprint for your data.
+DML stands for Data Manipulation Language.
+It's a category of languages used in computer programs or by database users to interact with data in a database.
+Its main commands are SELECT; `INSERT`; `UPDATE`; and `DELETE`.

 # Create